Natalya Guseva: Biography

 Natalya never intended to become a professional actress, having been fond of biology since childhood and often took many pictures of nature as a child.
 After graduating from school in 1989, she entered the Moscow State University of Fine Chemical Technologies in the biotechnology department, and graduated in 1994.
 After graduating she worked for a long time as a scientific researcher at a research institute.
 Natalya became one of the leaders in a company developing enzyme-linked immunosorbent assay test systems for the diagnosis of a number of infectious diseases.
 As of May 2017, she was no longer working, fully devoting herself to her younger daughter and family.

 In 2007 NTV aired an episode on The Main Hero titled "Natasha Guseva: Alice as an Adult".
 It reports on the lives of Natalya and other young actors from Guest from the Future, and considers the significance of the series for the generation of the 1980s, and the cultural phenomenon of "Alicemania" (Алисомания).

 In 2009 Nataliya returned to the film world for a short while, and voiced a role in the animated film Alice's Birthday.

 Personal life

 In the autumn of 1987, while in Minsk, she met her future husband, Denis Anatolievich Murashkevich (who had fallen in love with her when seeing her in Guest from the Future).
 In 1993 they married, and on December 14, 1996, they had a daughter whom they named Alesya.
-Denis had proposed naming the child Zabava (after his mother), or Alice, but Natalya rejected both names.
 They divorced in 2001, but Natalya retained her husband's surname.

 A few years after the divorce, Natalya met Sergei Lvovich Ambinder, a designer and employee of the charity fund "Rusfond", which is headed by his father.
 They moved in together, and in February 2013 Natalya gave birth to a daughter, Sofya.
 On July 18 of the same year Natalya and Sergei married.